mariaciceri/pin_head_list/docs/README.md

     ![Delete list confirmation popup window](images/delete-list-popup.png)

 + Add item layout
-    + After creating a new list, the list name will be displayed on top with the category on the top-right side of it, and the form for creating a new item will show togehter with a add button that will appear desabled at first.
+    + After creating a new list, the list name will be displayed on top with the category on the top-right side of it, and the form for creating a new item will show togehter with a add button that will appear disabled at first.
 When something else than space is in the input field for name, the "add" button becomes enabled and, if clicked, inserts the newly created item above the input form with a "x" at the end, indicating that the item can be removed, and then the add button becomes disabled again.

     ![Test list title, add item form, add button disabled](images/add-button-disabled.png)
     ![Add button enabled](images/add-button-enabled.png)